 The properties of the salt water combined with the skill and specialized training of our aquatic therapists will help you to improve your mobility and function.
 Aquatic therapy is a great option for early rehabilitation especially with lower body injuries or low back pain because you have less stress on your joints which results in lower pain levels with exercises.
 Those with low back pain or radiating pain into the legs can also use the pool to provide decompression of the spine.
 We utilize ankle weights and floats around the torso to gently stretch and align the spine.

-Aquatic Therapy offered in our 93° therapeutic pool has many benefits for a vast amount of conditions including:
+Aquatic Therapy offered in our 93° salt water pool has many benefits for a vast amount of conditions including: